MicrosoftDocs/architecture-center/docs/example-scenario/data/realtime-analytics-vehicle-iot-content.md

 The data flows through the solution as follows:

-1. Telematics messages (speed, location, etc.) are sent by an Azure Sphere cellular-enabled device to Azure IoT Hub.
+1. Telematics messages (speed, location, and so on) are sent by an Azure Sphere cellular-enabled device to Azure IoT Hub.
 In a greenfield scenario, the vehicle manufacturer might include a Sphere module in each vehicle at time of manufacture.
 In a brownfield scenario, the vehicle is retrofitted with an after-market telematics solution.

 1. Azure Stream Analytics picks up the message in real time from Azure IoT Hub, processes the message based on the business logic and sends the data to the serving layer for storage.

 1. Different databases are used depending on the data.
 Azure Cosmos DB stores the messages, while Azure SQL DB stores relational and transactional data, and acts as a data source for the presentation and action layer.
 Azure Synapse contains aggregated data and acts as the data source for Business Intelligence (BI) tools.

 1. Web, mobile, BI, and mixed reality applications can be built on the serving layer.
-For example, you can expose serving layer data using APIs for third-party uses (for example, insurance companies, suppliers, etc.).
+For example, you can expose serving layer data using APIs for third-party uses (for example, insurance companies, suppliers, and so on).

 1. When a vehicle requires servicing at a dealer service center, an Azure Sphere device is connected to the vehicle's OBD-II port by a service technician.